-The path to become a Radiation Therapist can be an exciting time for many prospective therapists.
-The high salary, and the rewarding work can be an eye-opener for some, leaning them towards studying towards this career.
-If you are wondering about the college requirements, why must have a radiation therapy certification, the available jobs, and how to get from point A to point Z, just follow along.
+The path on how to become a Radiation Therapist can be an exciting journey for many prospective therapists.
+The high salary, and the rewarding work can be a positive eye-opener for some, leaning them towards investing heavily in this career.

 Your selection will dramatically increase your chances of landing a job as a Radiation Therapist.
 Additionally, in order to be certified by the ARRT, you do need a college degree.
-The ARRT website has a page which can help you find the perfect course for you.
+The American Registry of Radiologic Technologists (ARRT) website has a page which can help you find the perfect course for you.

 Improving your Curriculum Vitae will always give the best chance possible at landing the perfect job.
 If you can get some work experience through your course, or by finding a clinic that will let you shadow a Radiation Therapist; this will improve your chances of getting an interview immediately, as it shows that you already know what to do.